Victor Albert George Child-Villiers, 7th Earl of Island of Jersey1

 Victor Albert George Child-Villiers, 7th Earl of Island of Jersey was born on 20 March 1845.1 He was the son of George Augustus Frederick Child-Villiers, 6th Earl of the Island of Jersey and Julia Peel.1 He married Hon.
 Margaret Elizabeth Leigh, daughter of William Henry Leigh, 2nd Baron Leigh of Stoneleigh and Lady Caroline Amelia Grosvenor, on 19 September 1872.1 He died on 31 May 1915 at age 70.1

-Victor Albert George Child-Villiers, 7th Earl of Island of Jersey was educated at Eton College, Eton, Berkshire, England.1 He succeeded to the title of 10th Viscount Grandison of Limerick, co.
-Leitrim [I., 1621] on 24 October 1859.1 He succeeded to the title of 7th Baron Villiers of Hoo, co.
-Kent [E., 1691] on 24 October 1859.1 He succeeded to the title of 7th Earl of the Island of Jersey [E., 1697] on 24 October 1859.1 He succeeded to the title of 7th Viscount Villiers of Dartford, co.
-Kent [E., 1691] on 24 October 1859.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of a Lord-in-Waiting between 1875 and 1877.1 He gained the rank of Honorary Colonel in the service of the 1st Welsh Brigade, Royal Field Artillery.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England.1 He held the office of Paymaster-General between 1889 and 1890.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1890.1 He was invested as a Privy Counsellor (P.C.) in 1890.1 He held the office of Governor and Commander-in-Chief of New South Wales between 1890 and 1893.1 He was chairman of the Light Railway Commission between 1896 and 1905.1 He held the office of Justice of the Peace (J.P.) for Oxfordshire.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1900.1 He held the office of Deputy Lieutenant (D.L.) of Warwickshire.1 He held the office of Justice of the Peace (J.P.) for Warwickshire.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 7th Viscount Villiers of Dartford, co.
+Kent [E., 1691] on 24 October 1859.1 He succeeded as the 7th Earl of the Island of Jersey [E., 1697] on 24 October 1859.1 He succeeded as the 7th Baron Villiers of Hoo, co.
+Kent [E., 1691] on 24 October 1859.1 He succeeded as the 10th Viscount Grandison of Limerick, co.
+Leitrim [I., 1621] on 24 October 1859.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of a Lord-in-Waiting between 1875 and 1877.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Honorary Colonel in the 1st Welsh Brigade, Royal Field Artillery.1 He held the office of Paymaster-General between 1889 and 1890.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1890.1 He was appointed Privy Counsellor (P.C.) in 1890.1 He held the office of Governor and Commander-in-Chief of New South Wales between 1890 and 1893.1 He was chairman of the Light Railway Commission between 1896 and 1905.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1900.1 He held the office of Justice of the Peace (J.P.) for Warwickshire.1 He held the office of Deputy Lieutenant (D.L.) of Warwickshire.1 He held the office of Justice of the Peace (J.P.) for Oxfordshire.1

 Children of Victor Albert George Child-Villiers, 7th Earl of Island of Jersey and Hon.
 Margaret Elizabeth Leigh